section-engineering-education/engineering-education/articles/integrating-b2c-mpesa-api-using-node-js/index.md

 published: true
 url: /engineering-education/integrating-b2c-mpesa-api-using-node-js/
 title: How to Integrate B2C M-Pesa API using Node.js
-description: This article guides you on how to integrate the B2C M-Pesa API in Node.js.
+description: This article will guide you on how to integrate the B2C M-Pesa API in Node.js.
 The M-Pesa API allows merchants to send money to consumers.
 author:
-date: 2021-05-20T00:00:00-13:00
+date: 2021-05-04T00:00:00-15:00
-topics: [Languages]
+topics: [Node.js, API]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/integrating-b2c-mpesa-api-using-node-js/hero.jpg
     alt: integrating-b2c-mpesa-api-using-node-js
 ---
 M-Pesa can be described as a phone-based mobile banking service.
-Since its inauguration in 2007 by Vodafone Group PLC and Safaricom in Kenya, it has expanded to eight more countries in Africa.
+Since its [inauguration](https://en.wikipedia.org/wiki/M-Pesa) in 2007 by Vodafone Group PLC and Safaricom in Kenya, it has expanded to eight more countries in Africa.
 <!--more-->
 An API (Application Programming Interface) is an intermediary between two software applications that enables them to communicate.

 B2C (Business to Consumer) M-Pesa API enables software developers or merchants to send payments to their customers.
 You can read more about the M-Pesa API from [here](https://www.safaricom.co.ke/business/corporate/m-pesa-payment-services/m-pesa-api).

 ### Goals
 In this article, we will integrate the B2C M-Pesa API in a Node.js RESTful API.
-We will consume the API using [swagger](https://swagger.io/).
+We will consume the API using [Swagger](https://swagger.io/).

 ### Prerequisites
 To follow along in this article, it is helpful to have the following:
 - [Node.js](https://nodejs.org/en/) installed on your computer.
 - Some basic knowledge on JavaScript.
 - A text editor installed.
-Preferrably [vs-code](https://code.visualstudio.com/)
+Preferrably [VScode](https://code.visualstudio.com/)

 ### Overview
 - [Setting up the development server](#setting-up-the-development-server)
 - [Getting an access token](#getting-an-access-token)
 - [B2C API](#b2c-api)

-### Setting up the Development Server
+### Setting up the development server
 This article assumes that you have a Safaricom developer account.

 If you don't, go through these [steps](/engineering-education/lipa-na-mpesa-online/#creating-a-safaricom-developer-account) to create one.